inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	After working late, a valiant warrior gets lost on his way home.
 Courage is resistance to fear, mastery of fear--not absence of fear.
-Except a creature be part coward it is not a compliment to say it is brave; it is merely a loose misapplication of the word.
+Except a creature be part coward it is not a compliment to say it is brave; it is merely a lo misapplication of the word.
 Consider the flea!--incomparably the bravest of all the creatures of God, if ignorance of fear were courage.
 Whether you  asleep or awake he will attack you, caring nothing for the fact that in bulk and strength you  to him as  the massed armies of the earth